-In the meantime, firms can begin to identify the scope of the regime relevant to their own operations, and still feed into the consultation on transitional provisions and application to appointed representatives, either independently or through trade associations if appropriate.
+In the meantime, firms can begin to identify the scope of the regime relevant to their own operations.
 Where they do not exist already, firms also may consider setting up an internal SM&CR project team to monitor developments and coordinate impact and ultimate implementation.
 Experience from the implementation of the SM&CR in banks has shown the broad scope of involvement necessary for implementation, requiring input from members of HR, Compliance, Legal, Risk and Senior Management, at least.
 Firms should not underestimate the extent of the implementation task.